 He wants us to experience the healing that emerges in his presence.
 This intimacy is the very substance that fills us and equips us to accomplish what he’s called us to do.
 He wants us to hear his voice louder and know that we too are enough.

-Have you ever felt like all you really wanted was recognition from someone that meant the world to you?
+Have you ever felt like all you really wanted was recognition from someone that meant a lot to you?

 How different would it be if we all learned to find complete joy and satisfaction in the time we spend with our Father…If we knew the value of our relationship with him FIRST.
 How different would it be if we really understood what we mean to him before running to other lovers to complete us.